maciejsmolinski/html-go/README.markdown

 You wonder what **HTML-go** is, right ?

-**HTML-go** is a bunch of files I start to work with when creating (x)html/css/js projects.
-The **lightweight** framework is a result of all my work spent with front-end development.
+**HTML-go** is a lightweight html/css/js framework, a result of all my work spent with front-end development.

 If you like it and/or have any suggestions ?
 Feel free to contact me or just fork the project.

 ## Directory Stucture